 The four TCF centers are pleased to have all different kinds of people who come to the “club”.
 Some are older; some are younger.
 Some love to talk and be social, while others prefer to sit quietly and relax for most of the day.
 There are participants from all different cultural and ethnic backgrounds who live in many different cities and towns in the areas surrounding our three centers.
 A participant might not be attracted to every other individual at the “club,” but it will be surprising how many new friends there are to be made.

 Who will be there to take care of me?

 TCF has lots of friendly and caring staff members.
 Our program assistants participate in most components of the program including providing personal care and running activities.
 Our nurses assess and monitor health status, deliver nursing care and make certain that everyone is healthy and has the needed medications.
 The activity director at each TCF center strives to make each and every day a fun and exciting time for participants.
 Our social workers help participants and families with any services or special support they might need.
 The friendly and attentive TCF van drivers see to it that all our participants get to where they need to be.

 What about my medications?

-TCF has qualified nurses on staff at each of its three centers.
+TCF has qualified nurses on staff at each of its four centers.
 They manage and distribute medications, monitor vital signs, provide treatments and take care of any medical needs each and every participant might have.